 Bush Honeysuckle

-Not to be confused with Missouri’s native twining honeysuckle vines, the invasive East Asian species was originally introduced for landscaping and erosion control.
-Unfortunately, this non-native plant not only enables erosion, but also leaves a wake of ecological destruction in its path.
+Not to be confused with Missouri’s native twining honeysuckle vines, the invasive East Asian species bush honeysuckle was originally introduced for landscaping and erosion control.
+Unfortunately, this non-native plant not only strangles native plants and trees, but it also only enables erosion, leaving a wake of ecological destruction in its path.

 We have been working with a variety of partners and volunteers to eradicate this plant throughout the greenways and along stream banks.

-Here’s what you need to know so you can stop its spread in your own back yard!
+Here's what you need to know so you can help stop its spread!

 How does it spread?